 Additive/Variant Analysis: This quote is additive to my current understanding of the social dynamics in rural America.

-Contextualization: Over the past several decades there have been multiple shifts in rural America population.
-One being the population shift out of rural areas, mainly by the younger generation moving out to urban areas for higher paying careers.
-Another being population growth in former rural areas which shift those areas to non-rural areas and leaves less people in the reminding rural areas.
+Contextualization: Over the past several decades, there have been multiple shifts in rural America's population.
+One is the population shift out of rural areas, mainly by the younger generation moving out to urban areas for higher-paying careers.
+Another is population growth in former rural areas, which shift those areas to non-rural areas and leaves fewer people in the remaining rural areas.
 In addition to the aging population of those who own land and work in rural areas.
 This has caused the rural population to have a higher average of an older population.
-Which in turn produces economic healthcare challenges of an older population where healthcare access becomes more of an issue where healthcare needs become more in need.
+This in turn produces economic healthcare challenges of a more aging population where healthcare access becomes more of an issue where healthcare needs become more in need.

 Source Two: